Air Force Equipment Introduction

 The Cheetah C fighter fleet was officially handed over to the operational and logistic sections of the Air Force and became fully operational during 1997.
 The 60th and last Pilatus PC7 MKII Astra was delivered to Central Flying School at Langebaanweg in the Western Cape during 1997.
 The first Pupil Pilots' Course was successfully completed on the aircraft.
 Full Instrument Flight Rules qualification on the aircraft was completed in FY 97/98.

 All 51 Oryx helicopters have been delivered to the SAAF and are in operational use.
 Two helicopters were modified for use in the Southern Ocean and Antarctic.
 They were delivered to the SAAF in FY 97/98.
 The Rooivalk EDM aircraft was virtually completed during 1997 and was put through a comprehensive test program during FY 97/98.
+In 2003 the South African Air Force put 21 F1 aircraft up for disposal by way of Armscor.
+Paramount purchased the entire Mirage F1 package, including airframes, spares and support equipment in 2006 and is marketing it together with Aerosud.
 As part of a combined contract valued at US$2.2bn, South Africa has ordered 24 BAE SYSTEMS Hawk Lead-In Fighter Trainers and 28 Gripen multi-role/swing-role fighter aircraft for the South African Air Force.
 These are currently in production and will be delivered from 2005 through until 2012, resulting in a 75% reduction to the SAAF's overall jet trainer and fighter fleet as they replace the 1960s vintage Impala and Mirage/Cheetah aircraft.

 A small fleet of multi-role aircraft could take over the duties that had previously been covered by a combination of the Mirage F1AZ, F1CZ and Cheetah while a small number of two-seat aircraft could replace the Cheetah D for type conversion.
 A formal bidding process was initiated in 1997 by the Defence Department and its procurement organisation Armscor.
 A number of aircraft including the Gripen, Eurofighter, MiG-29 and the EADS AT-2000 (Mako) concept aircraft appeared to meet the requirements.
 When evaluating the bids, consideration was also given to the extent and quality of the industrial collaboration packages that South Africa could negotiate in connection with this strategic procurement.